Softnet-Free/softnet-ms/docs/contacts/handling-inv.md

 ![]({{ site.baseurl }}{% link assets/images/image_cont.3_5.png %})

-The user default name is used by the "New User" form to fill the "user name" field:
+The user default name is used by the NEW USER form to populate the "user name" field when selecting a contact:

 ![]({{ site.baseurl }}{% link assets/images/image_cont.3_6.png %})